Connecting SMEs to Business Partners with Enterprise League’s Atanas Georgiev

 Yes, we offer the basic version for free.
-The next plan is what we call the standard version; It has a bit more um functionality in terms of how you can get them featured on our blog, shared with thousands of entrepreneurs, and on our social media channels.
+The next plan is the standard version; It has a bit more functionality in terms of how you can get them featured on our blog, shared with thousands of entrepreneurs, and on our social media channels.

 the final option is the premium plan, where you can have unlimited access to everything, and we help you optimize your profile on the platform so that you can target the specific

-Companies you want to reach you – what fields you complete, what kind of products, the description for the products, or maybe licenses and certificates you have.
+Companies you want to reach include what fields you complete, what kind of products, the product description, or maybe licenses and certificates you have.

 If you remember, I mentioned initially that the initial problem was related to certification, so we’ve included a specific piece in the platform you can add what kind of certificates you have.

-Then you have the different sections – some of it’s about lead generation, some of it’s about collaboration.
+Then you have the different sections – some of it’s about lead generation and some about collaboration.
 Can you walk us through that?

 Then, we have a marketplace.
-It still needs a lot of work, but the essence is you publish your products here.
+It still needs a lot of work, but you publish your products here.
 You can search by-products and find the products you’re potentially interested in. when I’m saying products, I also mean products and services.

 For example, you can contact the company to find more information about this service or product I’m interested in or collaborate this way.